 Some companies claim that Google gives them special bulk discounts because they spend so much on AdWords.
 This means cheaper clicks for you, which should ultimately equate to more leads and a lower CPA.

 This is just an outright lie.
-Regardless of whether a company is a Google Partner, a Premier Partner, or just someone doing PPC in their basement, everyone is paying the same rates.
+Regardless of whether a company is a Google Partner or just someone doing PPC in their basement, everyone is paying the same rates.
 Google doesn’t give anyone discounts for ads.

 It’s worth mentioning here that a good PPC company can drive down your cost per click, but they’ll do it by optimizing your ads and your landing pages.
 That’s certainly a way of saving you money.
 But they won’t do it by getting some mysterious and exclusive discount from Google.